SergeantDlou/IAT-410-Personal-Blog/README.md

 aided in the recognition of some possible design flaws and how we could solve it otherwise.
 ![Image of Brain](https://user-images.githubusercontent.com/55293393/93465461-afbb5600-f89f-11ea-8f43-a43448b4c148.png)

+I didnt find there to be much of a problem with team work at this step since most of it is just ideation anyway.

 I also downloaded the Unity game engine this week in combination with visual studio for coding C# for the Unity game engine.
 I had spent some time trying to get familiar with the interface and explored